Lopec-MD 2 Tablet

 lactation

-Lopec-MD 2 Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Lopec-MD 2 Tablet may be taken with or without food.

 None